bcmi/Object-Shadow-Generation-Dataset-DESOBA/README.md

 ## Extended to DESOBAv2

 We have extended our DESOBA dataset to [DESOBAv2](https://github.com/bcmi/Object-Shadow-Generation-Dataset-DESOBAv2) with more images and object-shadow pairs.
+In  [DESOBAv2](https://github.com/bcmi/Object-Shadow-Generation-Dataset-DESOBAv2),  we also propose a diffusion-based method SGDiffusion, which can achieve much better results.

 ## Visualizing training/testing pairs of DESOBA dataset